FlakM/blog/blog-static/content/posts/sqlx_caches_til.md

 _RNvNtNtCshtbpjjQYzMb_13sqlx_postgres10connection8executor7prepare
 ```

-Which looks unusable until you notice it is not really obfuscated.
-Rust's v0 mangling writes a path as a sequence of length-prefixed components, so the readable path is sitting right there in plain text: `13sqlx_postgres`, `10connection`, `8executor`, `7prepare` — each name preceded by its own length.
+It looks unusable, but it isn't really obfuscated.
+Rust's v0 mangling writes a path as length-prefixed components.
+The readable path is right there: `13sqlx_postgres`, `10connection`, `8executor`, `7prepare`.
+Each name starts with its length.
 That makes the symbol greppable without a demangler:

 ```bash
 nm target/debug/pgcache | grep -oP '_R\S*executor7prepare$'
 ```

-The `Cshtbpjj...` in the middle is the crate disambiguator, a hash of the compilation.
-It changes whenever the crate is rebuilt, which is what makes hardcoding the full symbol a bad idea.
-But since it sits *before* the part we care about, an anchored glob skips it entirely — and bpftrace accepts globs in the symbol position:
+The `Cshtbpjj...` part is the crate disambiguator, a hash of the compilation.
+It changes whenever the crate is rebuilt, so hardcoding the full symbol is a bad idea.
+Luckily, it sits *before* the part I care about.
+An anchored glob skips it, and bpftrace accepts globs in the symbol position:

 ```
 uprobe:/tmp/pgcache/target/debug/pgcache:"*executor7prepare"
 ```

 That attaches exactly one probe.
-It has to be anchored at the end, because `*prepare*` unanchored would also catch `prepare::{closure#0}` (the async body), its drop glue, and hashbrown's `prepare_resize`, and you would silently count each miss several times.
-Check the count in the `Attached N probes` line: if it is not the number you expect, the glob is too loose.
+The end anchor matters.
+A loose `*prepare*` would also catch `prepare::{closure#0}` (the async body), its drop glue, and hashbrown's `prepare_resize`.
+Each miss would quietly get counted several times.
+Check the `Attached N probes` line.
+If the number is wrong, the glob is too loose.

 The same trick gets the cache itself, for counting lookups rather than misses: